awsdocs/aws-codedeploy-user-guide/doc_source/getting-started-create-iam-instance-profile.md

-# Step 4: Create an IAM Instance Profile for Your Amazon EC2 Instances<a name="getting-started-create-iam-instance-profile"></a>
+# Step 4: Create an IAM instance profile for your Amazon EC2 instances<a name="getting-started-create-iam-instance-profile"></a>

 **Note**
  If you are using the Amazon ECS or AWS Lambda compute platform , skip this step\.
 Amazon ECS deployments deploy an Amazon ECS service, and AWS Lambda deployments deploy a serverless Lambda function version, so an instance profile for Amazon EC2 instances is not required\.